Best of the Super Juniors: 2005

 The 2005 Best of the Super Juniors was a 14-man, two-block tournament held from May 21 to June 19.
-The winner, Tiger Mask IV, became the first person to win the tournament in consecutive years until Hiromu Takahashi would share he record in 2020 and 2021.
-Tiger Mask was also the first since Jushin Thunder Liger in 1994 to win the tournament as champion.
-2005 saw the participation of the third wrestler under the Black Tiger mask as Rocky Romero had begun working as Black Tiger IV in the preceding year.
+Tiger Mask IV was the first person to win the tournament in consecutive years until Hiromu Takahashi tied the record in 2020 and 2021.
+Tiger Mask was also the first wrestler since Jushin Thunder Liger in 1994 to win the tournament as champion.
+His first defence after the tournament was against outsider Dick Togo, who did not compete in the tournament.